 I love beets, and grow them, too.
 I have never made a beet hummus, so I thought it was about time that I did.
 It also seemed like a perfect dish to bring to a Canada Day pot luck.
 Hummus is a high protein, satisfying dip for veggies or pita chips.
 It also works great for sandwiches and wraps.
 You can always rely on hummus for a healthy dip option among all of the mayo and cream cheese based ones.

 You can easily make this roasted beet hummus in a food processor.
 It will take just a few minutes to put together.
-The sweet earthy taste of the beets is nicely balanced with garlic, lemon, a little hint of cayenne pepper, and sesame.
+Garlic, lemon, a little hint of cayenne pepper, and sesame compliment the sweet, earthy taste of the beets so nicely.
 And of course the colour is stunning.
-Even though I am a lover of beets, lots of people aren’t.
+Even though I am a lover of beets, lots of people aren't.
 You would be surprised how many beet haters actually like this beet hummus.

 Makes about 2 1/2 cups and will keep for up to a week in the fridge.